seafooood/andrew-seaford.co.uk/programming/python/importlib/Testing Pyhton modules with importlib/Testing Python Functions in a File With Invalid Top-Level Code Using Pytest.md

 This approach ensures you can write meaningful tests, maintain confidence in your code, and avoid touching source files you can’t change.

----

-Would you like me to expand this into a **step-by-step beginner-friendly tutorial** (with setup instructions for pytest on Ubuntu), or keep it focused for readers who already use pytest?